lawrenceevalyn/THE-DISS/README.md

 * I want to do reparative research:
     * "The desire of a reparative impulse... is additive and accretive.
 Its fear, a realistic one, is that the culture surrounding it is inadequate or inimical to its nurture; it wants to assemble and confer plenitude to an object that will then have resources to offer to an inchoate self."
     * "What we can best learn from such practices are, perhaps, the many ways selves and communities succeed in extracting sustenance from the objects of a culture - even of a culture whose avowed desire has often been not to sustain them."

-## 10 Questions I might want to answer:
-1. What older works were reprinted strategically during the 1790s to respond to a new context? ( / How did the timeliness of their printing affect how they were read?)
-    * How precisely can I recapture a historical moment? (timeline of the revolution correlated with weather, price of bread, etc)
-    * the impact of caffeine
-1. What general strategies did writers use, to respond to the turmoil of their political situation?
-Do these strategies correlate with demographic or political categories?
-Do different strategies dominate at different times?
-    * I increasingly think that the anxieties-writ-large of Gothic novels really did increase emotional turmoil like their stodgy critics claimed.
-Does that make them "bad"?
-    * I would love to spend some time on strategies of reading 'against the grain', particularly those which can give solace in times of fear.
-    * How does one "suffer like a heroine"?
-Does it help?
-    * Benevolence / sentiment will also probably emerge here as strategies
-1. How much DO we know about the chapbook/pamphlet trade?
-How did people write, print, sell, buy, and read them?
-What's the difference between a chapbook and a pamphlet, anyway?
-What was written down from which we can reconstruct their history?
-    * How fast was the cycle of responses between pamphlets?
-1. How do our current 18thC corpora (mis)represent the works printed in the 1790s?
-If we work only with the easiest-to-access corpora, what do we leave out?
-    * Can I make a reverse recommendation engine, to combat our assumptions of homophily?
-    * Most literary works aren't a single stable object at all
-    * What would decanonization look like?
-    * systematic meta-analysis of The Literature (and especially what it says about various forms of literary production), in spreadsheet form of course
-1. Does "genre fiction" operate differently from "other" fiction?
-Are the 1790s the origin of "genre fiction"?
-    * What history can I write of science fiction and apocalyptic fiction if I look only at the 18thC?
-Can I make direct comparisons to the present day?
-        * Check out depictions of future London as a ruin
-    * More and WW both use "genre" fiction for their non-"genre" works?
-    * How to see and make sense of generic hybridity?
-(Gothic as cross-generic mode)
-    * how do works try to market themselves? how does that ontology compare to current ontologies?
-1. Does literary celebrity inhibit the formation of a lasting legacy?
-Or only for women?
-    * How do individual authors cultivate fame during my decade?
-Who is most successful?
-How does that correspond with later fame?
-    * The Romantics are like the Della Cruscans, except we remember them
-1. I could trace the development of a single idea / theme in the decade:
-    * convents! you can store your women in them, but what's going to happen in there?
-    * the invention of "debt" as a concept, and a sin (compared to credit)
-1. What percentage of print materials contained poetry/songs?
-How does verse adapt to its print context?
-    * what poets get used by whom?
-1. something something orientalism and cosmopolitanism and 18thC Arabic literature?

-Am I trying to make a theory of literary history?
-"I set out to explain the logic behind literary survival and oblivion" (Moretti Distant Reading 145) Possible theories in the above:
+* Am I trying to make a theory of literary history?
+"I set out to explain the logic behind literary survival and oblivion" (Moretti Distant Reading 145) Possible theories in my Qs so far:
     * old texts are reprinted to fit current needs (legacy is happenstance)
     * genre fiction something something?
     * too much literary celebrity inhibits legacy

 # Current Priorities
 * Assemble a **short** document of guiding principles